-While you’re getting your party supplies, look for gift bags and wrapping paper, too.
-You could end up paying a good deal less than gift bags and boxes at other stores.
+While you’re getting your party supplies, look for gift bags and wrapping paper too.
+You could end up paying a good deal less than you would for gift bags and boxes at other stores.

 In addition, wrapping paper can be a steal.
 You might not get the same thickness as with expensive paper, but for something that’s going to end up in the trash, why pay more?

 6. Storage containers

 Organize clutter with containers you can store in a closet or drawer or under a bed.
 At a dollar store, you can afford to buy all the containers you need to organize every room in your house or office.
 They are perfect for toys, craft supplies, clothes and more.

 As we age, the lenses of our eyes lose some of their elasticity, making it more difficult to focus on close objects.
 In many cases, a simple pair of reading glasses is all you need, and the reading glasses at dollar stores usually will do fine.

 However, if you have trouble seeing at a distance, it may be time to schedule an eye exam and see about getting a prescription pair.